Asymmetric GANs for Image-to-Image Translation: Introduction

-\begin{itemize}[leftmargin=*] \item We propose a novel Asymmetric Generative Adversarial Network (AsymmetricGAN) for both unsupervised and supervised image-to-image translation tasks.
-The asymmetric dual generators, allowing different network structures and different-level parameter sharing, are designed to specifically cope with image translation and image reconstruction tasks, which facilitates obtaining a better generalization ability of the proposed model to improve the generation performance. \item We explore jointly utilizing different objectives for a better optimization of the proposed AsymmetricGAN, and thus obtaining both unsupervised and supervised image-to-image translation with higher consistency and better stability. \item We extensively evaluate AsymmetricGAN on both unpaired multi-domain image-to-image translation and paired hand gesture-to-gesture translation tasks with several different datasets, demonstrating its superiority in model capacity and its better generation performance compared with state-of-the-art methods. \end{itemize}
+In summary, the main contributions of this paper are: 1) We studies an interesting problem in both unsupervised and supervised image-to-image translation tasks with a novel Asymmetric Generative Adversarial Network (AsymmetricGAN).
+From architecture to loss functions, we present reasonable and useful solutions.
+2) We propose the asymmetric dual generators, allowing different network structures and different-level parameter sharing, to specifically cope with image translation and image reconstruction tasks, which facilitates obtaining a better generalization ability of the proposed model to improve the generation performance.
+More importantly, we provide a new direction in designing a good GAN model for both unsupervised and supervised image-to-image translation tasks.
+3) We explore jointly utilizing different objectives for a better optimization of the proposed AsymmetricGAN, and thus obtaining both unsupervised and supervised image-to-image translation with higher consistency and better stability.
+4) We extensively evaluate AsymmetricGAN on both multi-domain image translation and hand gesture translation tasks with eight different datasets, demonstrating its superiority in model capacity and its better generation performance compared with state-of-the-art methods.

-This paper is organized as follows.
-Sec.~\ref{sec:rel} surveys the evolution of image-to-image translation related methods.
-Sec.~\ref{sec:for} presents both unsupervised and supervised frameworks of the proposed AsymmetricGAN.
-In Sec.~\ref{sec:imp}, experimental evaluations and detailed discussions on two popular generative tasks, i.e., multi-domain image-to-image translation and hand gesture-to-gesture translation, are presented.
-Finally, Sec.~\ref{sec:con} concludes this paper.